rmoorewrs/kr260_demo/README.md

 # VxWorks demo scripts AMD Kria KR260 Starter Kit
-Rich Moore (richard.moore at windriver.com)
+Rich Moore (rmoorewrs at gmail.com)

 This is a set of scripts that will build VxWorks projects that can be loaded on an AMD Kria KR260 starter kit.